W1llN/CapstoneProject-2024-S2-41/README.md

 **Selection of AI application to test and analyse**

 **Roles and Responsibilities**
-  - *James Maas* - To be assigned.
+  - *James Maas* - General Assignments are made on the GitHub project scrum board.
-  - *Will New* - To be assigned.
+  - *Will New* - General Assignments are made on the GitHub project scrum board.
-  - *Tenzin Woeser* - To be assigned.
+  - *Tenzin Woeser* - General Assignments are made on the GitHub project scrum board.
-  - *Suraj Khadka* - To be assigned.
+  - *Suraj Khadka* - General Assignments are made on the GitHub project scrum board.